 The state necessary for texture can be divided into two categories.
 First, there are the three sets of mipmap arrays (one-, two-, and three-dimensional) and their number.
-Each array has associated with it a width, height (twoor three-dimensional only), and depth (three-dimensional only), a border width, an integer describing the internal format of the image, and six integer values describing the resolutions of each of the red, green, blue, alpha, luminance, and intensity components of the image.
+Each array has associated with it a width, height (two- or three-dimensional only), and depth (three-dimensional only), a border width, an integer describing the internal format of the image, and six integer values describing the resolutions of each of the red, green, blue, alpha, luminance, and intensity components of the image.
 Each initial texture array is null (zero width, height, and depth, zero border width, internal format 1, with zero-sized components).
-Next, there are the two sets of texture properties; each consists of the selected minification and magnification filters, the wrap modes for s, t (two- and three-dimensional only), and r

-(three-dimensional only), the TEXTURE_BORDER_COLOR, and the priority associated with each set of properties.
-(See subsection 3.8.8.)
-In the initial state, the value assigned to TEXTURE_MIN_FILTER is NEAREST_MIPMAP_LINEAR, and the value for TEXTURE_MAG_FILTER is LINEAR. s, t, and r wrap modes are all set to REPEAT.
-The priority is set to 1.
-TEXTURE_BORDER_COLOR is (0,0,0,0).
+Next, there are the two sets of texture properties; each consists of the selected minification and magnification filters, the wrap modes for s, t (two- and three-dimensional only), and r (three-dimensional only), the TEXTURE_BORDER_COLOR, two integers describing the minimum and maximum level of detail, two integers describing the base and maximum mipmap array level, a boolean flag indicating whether the texture is resident (see section 3.8.8, and the priority associated with each set of properties.
+In the initial state, the value assigned to TEXTURE_MIN_FILTER is NEAREST_MIPMAP_LINEAR, and the value for TEXTURE_MAG_FILTER is LINEAR. $s,\,t,$ and r wrap modes are all set to REPEAT.
+The values of TEXTURE_MIN_LOD and TEXTURE_MAX_LOD are -1000 and 1000 respectively.
+The values of TEXTURE_PRIORITY is 1.0, TEXTURE_RESIDENT is false, and TEXTURE_BORDER_COLOR is (0,0,0,0).

 In addition to the one-, two-, and three-dimensional sets of image arrays, partially instantiated one- two-, and three-dimensional sets of proxy image arrays are maintained.
-Each proxy array includes width, height (twoand three-dimensional arrays only), depth (three-dimensional arrays only), border width, and internal format state values, as well as state for the red, green, blue, alpha, luminance, and intensity component resolutions.
+Each proxy array includes width, height (two-and three-dimensional arrays only), depth (three-dimensional arrays only), border width, and internal format state values, as well as state for the red, green, blue, alpha, luminance, and intensity component resolutions.
 Proxy arrays do not include image data, nor do they include texture properties.
 When TexImage3D is executed with target specified as PROXY_TEXTURE_3D, the three-dimensional proxy state values of the specified level-of-detail are recomputed and updated.
-If the texture array is too large, no error is generated, but the proxy width, height, depth, border width, and component resolutions are set to zero.
+If the texture array is too large, no error is generated, but the proxy width, height, depth, border width, format, and component resolutions are set to zero.
 If the texture array would be accommodated by TexImage3D called with target set to TEXTURE_3D, the proxy state values are set exactly as though the actual image array were being specified.
 No pixel data are transferred or processed in either case.